bleaktwig/yuadrem-wiki/docs/kins/hume.md

 ## Physical Description
 Humes are of a broad spectrum.
 Before the [Penance](../history.md#age-of-sap), they traveled the entirety of Yuadrem, and are as varied as the environments they settled.
 Their height frequently ranges from slightly more than a meter to about 2, and can weigh anything from 40 to 120 kg, on average.
 Hume skin shades to any color from the darkest brown to the lightest hues.
 They can grow long hair from their scalps and faces, with great variety of color and thickness.

 While this varies from culture to culture, in general a hume is considered an adult between 14 and 16 years, with life expectancy averaging at 25 years due to high child mortality.
 For humes who reach 25, they have a reasonable chance of living up to 50 or 60 years.
-Hume sorcerers<!--TODO.Link.---> are well known for extending their lifespan, and is usual for them to live even more than a century.
+Hume sorcerers<!--TODO:LINK---> are well known for extending their lifespan, and is usual for them to live even more than a century.
 <!-- NOTE.
 The downside of this are all the negative effects of pheter use in the body, Nix sickness, deformed bodies + strange appendages, etc. --->

 Most humes are a gendered kin, and mostly have one child at a time.
-The burden of caring for children varies across cultures: for gats, communal childcare is the norm, where everyone in the community or "bulu"<!--TODO:LINK.---> will care for those who can't care for themselves, while in most ird cultures it is often left to those considered "weak" by their communities.
+The burden of caring for children varies across cultures: for gats, communal childcare is the norm, where everyone in the community or "bulu"<!--TODO:LINK---> will care for those who can't care for themselves, while in most ird cultures it is often left to those considered "weak" by their communities.
 <!-- NOTE.
 This is an oversimplification of relationships in ird cultures, ignoring that the separation into "weak" and "strong" doesn't really relate to physical strength. --->

 --------------------------------------------------------------------------------